Santa Rosa County Commissioner Eddington achieves the Advanced County Commissioner Level I Designation

 “The ACC courses help prepare a commissioner for the complex challenges they will face during their time in office,” stated Eric Poole, Executive Director of ICG.
 “By striving to earn this designation and completing the coursework involved, they exemplify great leadership and a commitment to bettering their community.”

 The ACC I education program was launched in 2006 and commissioners must fully commit to the coursework to graduate from the program.
 Participants are challenged to act, think and lead during times of uncertainty and adversity.
 Alongside Commissioner Eddington, twelve commissioners earned the ACC I designation at the award ceremony.
+ACC I is made possible through a continuing partnership with the University of Florida/IFAS Extension.

-To learn more about ICG and the ACC I designation, visit flicg.org
+To learn more about ICG and the ACC I designation, visit flicg.org.

 # # #